Henning-Kubatzsch/Henning-Kubatzsch/README.md

 ### ⚡ Fun Fact

-I’m currently building a full RAG pipeline from scratch —
-and writing **unit tests for every module** to sharpen my Python engineering skills.

-### ⚡ Fun Fact

 I enjoy understanding machine learning from first principles — sometimes that means grabbing a pen and doing the math.